javaGuruBY/rpaS2/homework/english/sukhorutchenko/lecture1/vocabulary.md

 It doesn't display the screen

 to enable
-Enable a new fuch today
+Enable the new feature today

 to execute
 The application is not yet able to execute this command